Which implant and which operation?

 Gel implants feel the softest and most natural.
 Anatomical implants are filled with a more solid gel to maintain the shape and so feel thicker.
 Saline implants can feel like a thick plastic bag filled with water when palpated through the skin.
 Occasionally patients have reported the sensation of sloshing of the saline.
 The folds in saline implants are much more of a problem than with gel implants, and these can be visible especially in thin patients.
 To reduce the visibility they need to be placed behind the pectoralis muscle, but this does not cover the lower outer part of the implant where ‘wrinkles’ may be seen.

 The edges of the implant may also be palpable or visible.
 This is usually hidden under the breast fold, and so is not a big problem.
-However in thin patients even the upper edge can be visible, so in these patients it is often better to place the implant under the muscle.
-In thinner patients even with thick gel implants ripples can sometimes be seen.
+However in thin patients even the upper edge can be visible, and in this case it is often better to place the implant under the muscle.
+In thinner patients even the ripples of thick gel implants can sometimes be seen.

 Infection

 This can be disastrous.
-Most infections occur secondary to bacteria passing in the circulation from another site such as a sore throat, a dental filling, and infected finger etc. Your implants, being foreign in the body, are a perfect environment for bacteria to multiply around especially in the first few weeks following surgery.
-If you do have a sore throat, dental problems or other infections then in the first 2-3 months I would recommend a course of antibiotics, even though you would not normally need them.
+Most infections occur secondary to bacteria passing in the circulation, from another site such as a sore throat, a dental filling, an infected finger etc. Your implants, being foreign in the body, are a perfect environment for bacteria to multiply around especially in the first few weeks following surgery.
+If you do have a sore throat, dental problems or other infections then in the first two to three months we would recommend a course of antibiotics, even though you would not normally need them.

-Depending on the severity of the infection intravenous antibiotics, ultrasound guided needling of the infection, surgical wash out, and ultimately removal of the implants with replacement 3 months later may all be required.
+Depending on the severity of the infection intravenous antibiotics, ultrasound guided needling of the infection, surgical wash out, and ultimately removal of the implants with replacement three months later may all be required.

 Bleeding